-If you want to transfer one or more tones directly from one PODXT to another PODXT, or between PODXT and a MIDI data recorder, workstation, computer or sequencer, read on.
-You'll need a standard MIDI cable to do the deed.
-Connect the MIDI Out of your PODXT to the MIDI In of the receiving device.
+If you want to transfer one or more tones directly from one PODXT Live to another PODXT Live, or between PODXT Live and a MIDI data recorder, workstation, computer or sequencer, read on.
+For communication to MIDI hardware, you'll need to use a standard MIDI cable to connect the MIDI Out of your PODXT Live to the MIDI In of the receiving device.
+If you're exchanging MIDI with a computer, you also have the option of installing the PODXT Family USB Driver software (a free download from www.line6.com) and have your PODXT Live exchange MIDI messages with your computer over a USB cable.